cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 A map in a game is an area where your character can move around and interact within a game.

 As mentioned before, all visible objects in 2D games are made up of images.
-The map is no exeption.
+The map is no exception.

 Just like the steps we used to created the `Body` node, we will now create an object called `Box` which will be used to construct the map.

 - Right-click in the Hierarchy
 - Create a `Sprite` node by selecting "Create -> 2D Objects -> Sprite" through the pop-up menu.
 - Name it as "Box"
-- Select the "Box" node, set its **Sprite Frame** property by using `internal/defualt_ui/default_btn_normal`
+- Select the "Box" node, set its **Sprite Frame** property by using `internal/default_ui/default_btn_normal`

 ![create-box.png](images/create-box.png)